Hey Hey!

 What was Gabzy’s breakthrough project?

-Almost immediately and with full assurance, he said “Summers” (the 2019 EP).
-He expressed that he was in a different space when he made that project.
-Fast forward to Afro Nation 2025 – he is currently feeling different things, meaning that his sound has evolved since Summers.
+Taking a moment to reflect, he then expressed that he was in a “different space” when he made that project.
+Fast forward to Afro Nation 2025 – he explained that he is currently feeling different things from that era, meaning that his sound has evolved since Summers.

 Image supplied by Afro Nation